tbisbas/PDFchem/README.md

 To run PDFchem you need first to download the PDR simulations from [this Zenodo link](https://zenodo.org/record/7310833).

+If you have used PDFchem for your research, please cite both the above papers and also [the code](https://github.com/tbisbas/PDFchem/blob/master/CITATION.md).
+Thank you!

 Once downloaded, you will need to untar it using the command
 ```
 tar xvzf simulations.tgz